Ousamma1/Buuk/README.md

 ## Admin console prototype

-The default Next.js app now renders a high-fidelity prototype of the Admin Control Room, showcasing:
+The default Next.js app now renders a high-fidelity prototype of the Admin Control Room alongside production-ready SurveyJS tooling:

 - Liquid-glass layout with sidebar navigation, contextual actions, and live-status tiles.
 - Real-time style dashboard cards with assignment, survey comparison, and reminder widgets backed by mock data.
 - A stylised Dubai map heat panel, logic builder snapshot, theme tokens preview, and CSV assignment uploader stub for future integrations.
+- A dedicated **Survey Builder** page powered by SurveyJS Creator, with auto-saved schemas and visual logic controls.
+- A companion **Survey Preview** page that replays the current schema so admins and analysts can dry-run the respondent experience.

-Use this screen as the visual baseline when implementing the authenticated admin experience.
+Use these screens as the visual baseline when implementing the authenticated admin experience.

 ## Getting Started
 This project was bootstrapped with Next.js.
 Install dependencies and start the development server: